-Thank you for your purchase of this Ashly nX, nXe, or nXp power amplifier.
-This product uses state of the art, light weight, high power, high efficiency switching technology developed through years of design and field testing. nX amplifiers are available in the following three series, designed to meet the most demanding live sound and fixed installation sound systems in stadiums, arenas, performance venues, worship spaces and convention centers.
+Thank you for your purchase of this Ashly nX, nXe, or nXp multi-mode power amplifier.
+Each speaker output can be configured for low impedance (2, 4, or 8 Ohm), or 25V, 70V, or 100V constant voltage output.
+This amplifier uses state of the art, light weight, high power, high efficiency switching technology with active power-factor-correction, developed through years of design and field testing.
+NX amplifiers are available in the following three series, designed to meet the most demanding live sound and fixed installation sound systems in stadiums, arenas, performance venues, worship spaces and convention centers.